 Majeed Kazemitabaar

-I'm a fourth year PhD student in Computer Science at the University of Toronto working with Professor Tovi Grossman in the Dynamic Graphics Project (DGP).
+I'm Majeed, a PhD candidate in Computer Science at the University of Toronto, working with Prof. Tovi Grossman where my research in Human-AI Interaction focuses on balancing productivity and cognitive engagement in AI-assisted programming.

-My research has led to ten publications, mostly in top-tier HCI venues (CHI, UIST, and IDC), and have won a Best-Paper award, and a Best Late-Breaking Work award for my first-authored publications.
+My research has led to 12 publications, mostly in top-tier HCI and CS Education venues (CHI, UIST, SIGCSE, and IDC), and have won a Best-Paper award, and a Best Late-Breaking Work award for my first-authored publications.

 Research Projects: